DesignMarketingUXBusiness

 The Hidden Cost of "It's Fine"

-5 Unmistakable Signs
+5 Signs You Shouldn't Ignore

-1. It is not PERFECT on Mobile
+1. It is not flawless on mobile

-2. It is slow (really slow)
+2. It is slow

 3. You can't update it yourself

-4. Texts talk only about you
+4. The copy talks only about you

 5. It doesn't convert

-Renovate to Sell
+Redesign to Sell Better

 Next step